 The above output shows that the IP address 22.214.171.124 points to our Strawberry server.

 All the DNS queries we have seen so far follow the same logic: the tool looks up the name servers for the domain name and then asks the name servers for authoritative information about a specific DNS record.
 Usually that is exactly what you want, but sometimes you may want to check the DNS records for a domain in another DNS zone.

-For instance, let’s say that you are migrating the domain example.net to our Strawberry server.
-You have moved the website and you are ready to update the domain’s name servers to switch the DNS to our ns5.catalyst2.net and ns6.catalyst2.net name servers.
-Before you do so, though, you just want to check that the MX records will still point to G Suite.
+For instance, let’s say you are migrating example.net to our Strawberry server.
+You have moved the website and are ready to change the name servers to ns5.catalyst2.net and ns6.catalyst2.net.
+However, before you do so you quickly want to check if the MX records in the new DNS zone are correct.
 To do so you can first check the current MX records:

 dig example.net MX +short 0 aspmx.l.google.com.
 5 alt1.aspmx.l.google.com.
 5 alt2.aspmx.l.google.com.
 10 alt3.aspmx.l.google.com.
 10 alt4.aspmx.l.google.com.